Before upgrading your cluster, ensure the following:

 Maximum time in seconds to wait for a host version update

-Maximum time in seconds to wait for IO to successfully start
+Maximum time in seconds to wait for stateless clients to be marked as DOWN and continue the upgrade without them

 Download and prepare a new software version across all hosts in the cluster, without performing the actual upgrade